UAE dominates jiu-jitsu competitions at Asian Games 2023

-The UAE jiu-jitsu national team, sponsored by Mubadala Investment Company, continued to shine at the Asian Games.
+The UAE jiu-jitsu national team continued to shine at the Asian Games.
 On Saturday, the final day of the jiu-jitsu competitions in Hangzhou, Faisal Al Ketbi and Shamma Al Kalbani claimed gold in their respective categories during the competitions held at Xiaoshan Linpu Gymnasium JJI, while Saeed Al Kubaisi bagged silver.
 The UAE has topped the overall jiu-jitsu rankings at the Asian Games.

 With today's outstanding victories, the nation's overall jiu-jitsu medal count at the Asian Games now stands at an impressive 10 medals, including four gold, three silver, and three bronze.
 In 2018, the UAE won a total of 9 medals, including 2 gold, 5 silver, and 2 bronze.